Danceability, A New Definition of Bridge Index: Danceability index for virtual links

+For virtual links, which danceability index equals which bridge index?
 One relationship is clear to see; the unrestricted danceability index is less than or equal to the $b_1$ bridge index.
-Since in both definitions, the virtual crossings offer no constraints (an over-bridge arc is not broken at a virtual crossing; an unrestricted dancer can freely pass through a virtual crossing at any time), the same proof as Proposition \ref{prop:upperbound} applies in this virtual context.
+Since in both definitions, the virtual crossings offer no constraints (an over-bridge arc is not broken at a virtual crossing, and an unrestricted dancer can freely pass through a virtual crossing at any time), the same proof as \autoref{prop:upperbound} applies in this virtual context.

-\begin{prop} For any virtual knot $K$, $da^{(u)}(K)\leq b_1(K)$. \end{prop} \begin{proof} Let $D$ be a diagram of virtual knot $K$ realizing the $b_1$ bridge index of $K$, that is $b_1(D)=b_1(K)=n$.
+\begin{prop} For any virtual link $K$, $da^{(u)}(K)\leq b_1(K)$. \end{prop} \begin{proof} Let $D$ be a diagram of the virtual link $K$ realizing the $b_1$ bridge index of $K$, that is, $b_1(D)=b_1(K)=n$.
 On every over-bridge, place a dancer's initial starting point.
 Each dancer can advance forward across all over-bridges at the same time, satisfying the over-first rule at every classical crossing, and freely passing through any virtual crossings along the way.
 After this, all classical crossings have been crossed over as the over-strand first.
 Hence all dancers can continue to dance all arcs that are not over-bridges until the entire diagram is traversed.
 This shows that $D$ admits an unrestricted $n$-dance-over configuration, and so $da^{(u)}(K)\leq da^{(u)}(D)\leq b_1(D)=b_1(K)$. \end{proof}

-Following the same line of reasoning in Section \ref{sec:dance=bridge}, we can see that Lemma \ref{lem:startatbridge} is also true for any unrestricted $n$-dance over configurations with the same proof.

-\begin{lem} A diagram with an unrestricted $n$-dance-over configuration admits an unrestricted $\ell$-dance-over configuration, with $\ell\leq n$, where every initial point is at the start of an over-bridge. \end{lem}